Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer: Quantum Circuits

+Due to the lack of selective reset capabilities, it is generally not possible to run our protocol far enough out in time to reach and investigate the steady-state dynamics of our system.
+Note that for Eq. \ref{map:trot:LME} to represent a physical map, we must have $\Delta t\leq 1/(2\Gamma)$, so we cannot take arbitrarily large steps even if we were willing to accept the associated error.
+Therefore we present a quantum circuit implementing the integrated Kraus map given in Eq.~\ref{kraus_map}.
+Given any initial state, pure or mixed, this circuit prepares the desired steady state in a single step and thus circumvents the need to employ partial reset gates.
+The obvious drawbacks here are that the steady state must be known in advance and one cannot access the transient dynamics.

+Following the procedure given in the preceding section, we seek a circuit implementing a unitary $U$ that accomplishes the mapping given in Table \ref{tab:map2}.
+This is very similar to the map above with two key differences.

+First, we have four distinct ancillary states, which allows us to replace the two c$R_x(\pm \pi)$ gates in the circuit in Fig.~\ref{fig:trot_circ3} with a single c$X$ gate.
+This is because in the Trotterized map, we need that an application of $I$ on the system, for \textit{both} possible system states, maps the ancilla to the same state; the integrated map, however, requires that $I$ applied on the system in $\ket{0}$ and $I$ applied to the system in $\ket{1}$ leaves the ancilla in distinct states, which is precisely what a c$X$ does.

+Second, we have $k_1=1-k_2\equiv n_k(t)$.
+This means $\theta_t=\pi-\phi_t$ and this symmetry allows us to convert the $R_x(\theta_t)$ and c$R_x(\phi_t-\theta_t)$ into $R_y(\theta_t)$ and c$X$.
+Because of this, we can simplify the circuit in Fig.~\ref{fig:trot_circ3} giving the circuit in Fig.~\ref{q:circuit3}.
+We again verify the equivalence of the circuit and Kraus map by recasting both in terms of matrix operations and directly comparing their action on a generic $\rho$.
+A similar circuit to that one shown in Fig.(\ref{q:circuit3}) has been run on an IBM Quantum Experience platform to reproduce topological thermal states \cite{Viyuela2018}.

-We ran the circuit shown in Fig.~\ref{q:circuit2} on IBM's Boeblingen quantum computer\cite{ibm} for 3 different initial conditions using 3 different angles (three different $n_k$ values) for a total of 9 different circuits.
+We ran the circuit shown in Fig.~\ref{q:circuit3} on IBM's Boeblingen quantum computer\cite{ibm} for 3 different initial conditions using 3 different angles (three different $n_k$ values) for a total of 9 different circuits.
 We also performed quantum state tomography on the resulting density matrix, which requires measurements in the $X$, $Y$ and $Z$ bases for each circuit, for a total of 27 different runs.
 The circuits were optimized by hand in Qiskit\cite{Qiskit} to maximize the fidelity of the process by choosing the ideal set of qubits.
 The $R_y(\theta)$ gate is implemented as $U_3(\theta,-\pi/2,\pi/2)$.
 The connectivity of the chip allowed for an implementation without any SWAP operations.
-The resulting output was corrected by the ``pseudo-inverse'' method as outlined in Qiskit's ``Measurement Error Mitigation'' tutorial and implemented in Qiskit Ignis~\cite{Qiskit}.
+As was done above, the resulting output was corrected by Qiskit Ignis' ``pseudo-inverse'' method~\cite{Qiskit}.
 The data is in good agreement overall with the predicted behavior, having an average fidelity of over 99.6\% across the 9 runs with a minimum fidelity of 99.1\%.